 20 As for us, we cannot help speaking about what we have seen and heard.” – Acts 4:18-20

-Here is what I think submission to government could have meant to Paul and Peter:
+Here is what I think submission to their government could have meant to Paul and Peter:

-When Jesus was on trail, the questions was about him as rebel leader: “Are you the king of the Jews?”
-When Paul and Peter was preaching, those suspicions would still have been around.
-This could have been the motivation for a message to be loyal to the government, to act in such a way that the government know you are not planning to overthrow them.
+When Jesus was on trail, the questions were about him as rebel leader: “Are you the king of the Jews?”
+When Paul and Peter were preaching, those suspicions would still have been around.
+This could have been the motivation for a message to be loyal to the government, to act in such a way that the government knows you are not planning to overthrow them.